cmpsr/composer/packages/nextjs-contentful-renderer/README.md

 - `generateMdx(blocks: Block[]): Promise<Model[]>`.
 This function takes the output of the `getPageContent` and compiles the code to MDX using [mdx-bundler](https://github.com/kentcdodds/mdx-bundler).
 - `MdxRenderer` component.
 Takes the compiled MDX code from `generateMdx` and renders the content using react.
 The component accepts the `content` to render and a custom `componentMap` that can be used to render custom components.
 - `getDefaultTheme(preview: boolean, domain: string)` retrieve the default theme for a given domain or undefined if no default theme is defined.
 By default `preview` is set to `false` and `domain` to `process.env.SITE_DOMAIN`.
 This call use a cache first approach for data fetching.
 Taking into account that the default theme can not be loaded at the app level because [nextjs Custom app does not support data fetching](https://nextjs.org/docs/advanced-features/custom-app#caveats) we strongly recommend that each page has a theme associated to avoid a second request to contentful.
+- `getStaticRoutes(domain?: string, preview?: string)`.
+Returns the list of routes (ids and slugs) that has been defined as static in contentful.
+This function can be used in the [nextjs getStaticPaths function](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths) to generate the page at build time.
+By default it will use `process.env.SITE_DOMAIN` for the domain and `false` for the preview mode.

 ## Requirements